Sheriff: Gunman didn't know Monterey Park dance hall victims

 “It doesn’t make sense,” Luna said.
 “It really doesn’t.”

-Tran, who was of Vietnamese descent and lived in Hong Kong, had been in the U.S. for seven or eight years.
-He bought the machine pistol in Monterey Park in 1999 but it was not registered in California, the sheriff said.
+Tran, who was originally from Vietnam, bought the machine pistol in Monterey Park in 1999, but it was not registered in California, the sheriff said.
 The gun and the high-capacity magazine are illegal in California.

 Luna said Tran used a registered semiautomatic handgun when he died by suicide, and a registered bolt-action rifle was found at his home in Hemet, about 70 miles (112 kilometers) from Monterey Park.
-His only known criminal history was a 1990 arrest for unlawful possession of a firearm but there was no indication of a conviction.
+His only known criminal history was a 1990 arrest for unlawful possession of a firearm, but there is no indication of whether he was convicted.

 Monterey Park Police Chief Scott Wiese on Wednesday defended his decision not to warn the public for hours that a killer was on the loose, saying he did not have enough information at the time to effectively alert residents.